damooola/smart-home-ui/README.md

 - `imageAsset`: An emoji representing the device
 - `name`: The name of the device
 - `isOnOrOff`: A boolean indicating whether the device is on or off
+- `killSwitch`: A switch to turn off all appliances at once. (named it AZ-5 button because you know...)

 ## Usage